Baro-Bhuyan: The Adi Bhuyan group

-By the mid 16th century, all the Adi Bhuyans power was crushed, and they remained satisfied with what service they could render to the Ahom state as Baruwas or Phukans, Tamulis or Pachanis.
-During the first expedition of Chilarai against the Ahom kingdom, they aligned with the Ahoms (which Chilarai lost), but during the second expedition they aligned with the Koches (which Chilarai won).
-Chilarai appointed Uzir Bamun, Tapashi Laskar and Malamulya Laskar as Rajkhowas in Uttarkula after he annexed the territories up to Subansiri River in 1563 AD.
-This group was finally subjugated by Prataap Singha in 1623, who relocated them to the south bank of the Brahmaputra.
-The Saru Bhuyans, who had moved west after the conflict with the Bor Baro-Bhuyans trace the genealogy of Candivara to Kanvajara, the eldest son of Sumanta, but this is not given credence.
+By the mid-16th century, all the Adi Bhuyans power was crushed, and they remained satisfied with what service they could render to the Ahom state as Baruwas or Phukans, Tamulis or Pachanis.
+During the first expedition of Chilarai against the Ahom kingdom, some of the Bhuyans aligned with the Ahoms, but during the renewed Koch invasion of 1562–63 they supported or submitted to the Koches.
+Nityananda Gogoi notes specifically that the Bhuyans of Rowta submitted to Nara Narayan during his Assam expedition of 1563, after which a number of people were removed from Rowta.
+Chilarai subsequently appointed Uzir Bamun, Tapashi Laskar and Malamulya Laskar as Rajkhowas in Uttarkula after the Koch conquest extended eastwards in 1563.

+The submission of these chiefs brought the north-bank Bhuyan territories into the wider Koch political sphere, although the local Bhuyanships were not immediately extinguished.
+In the later division of the Koch kingdom, Raghudeva's eastern dominion is described as extending from the Sankosh to the Bharali.
+Local Baro-Bhuyan chiefs nevertheless continued to hold the tract between the Barnadi and Bharali rivers.
+After the Mughals conquered Koch Hajo in 1612 and advanced east of the Barnadi, they expelled these Bhuyan chiefs from the Barnadi–Bharali tract.
+The Ahoms subsequently defeated the Mughal advance in 1616, and Pratap Singha assigned the recovered territory between the Barnadi and Bharali to the Koch prince Balinarayana (Dharmanarayana) as a tributary ruler, forming the later Darrang state.
+This group of Bhuyans was finally subjugated by Prataap Singha in 1623, who relocated them to the south bank of the Brahmaputra.
+The Saru Bhuyans, who had moved west after the conflict with the Bor Baro-Bhuyans, trace the genealogy of Candivara to Kanvajara, the eldest son of Sumanta, but this is not given credence.